 Below is more information about how a personal injury lawsuit can be settled out of court, and why they often are.

-Trials Are Expensive and Long
+Auto Accident Lawsuits Are Expensive and Long

 Usually, as the plaintiff, you will have a contingency fee agreement with your personal injury attorney.
 In most cases, you will pay the attorney 33% of a pre-trial settlement and 40% of any amount that you get after the trial starts.